stefanspringer1/SwiftXML/README.md

 document.echo(pretty: true)
 ```

-The result is the same as in the section “Transformations with attachments for context information” above.
+The result is the same as in the section “Transformations with inverse order” above.

 ## Transformations with traversals